 A rise in the price level means, ceteris paribus, that money can buy fewer goods.
 If assets are stored in a monetary form, inflation means that asset values fall.
 This explains why, during inflationary periods, individuals often choose to put their wealth into physical assets, like property, rather than keep it in a monetary form in a bank account.

 It redistributes income between groups

-It is bad for the balance of payments.
+It has a negative effective on the balance of payments.